davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 prominent researchers are determining the tasks other researchers work on.

 Said in a more pessimistic way, publishing can be a way to push your opinions or desires on others in the same way spam email or advertising does.
+Are all the questions at the end of a [Textbook][tb] worth answering?

 ## Web Linking